 Employee engagement is crucial for team performance and business success.
-One study by Gallup found that highly engaged teams outperform disengaged teams in profitability, customer ratings, and productivity.
-Plus, engaged teams experience lower rates of turnover, miss fewer days of work, and even deliver better quality work than their less-engaged peers.
+One study by Gallup found that highly-engaged teams outperform disengaged teams in profitability, customer ratings, and productivity.
+Plus, engaged teams experience lower rates of turnover, miss fewer days of work, and even deliver better work than their less-engaged peers.

 However, keeping employees engaged can be difficult—and when your team is remote, the challenge is even greater.

 Employee engagement is all about the strength of the connection employees feel toward their place of work.
 When your team is spread out across different locations and even time zones, it can be hard to feel connected and to build the kind of relationships that drive morale.

 So how do you help remote employees stay connected and engaged at work and with each other?